kedacore/keda-docs/content/docs/2.10/scalers/arangodb.md

         activationQueryValue: '3'
         dbName: gradesheet
         collection: class
-        query: FOR doc IN class RETURN doc
+        query: FOR students IN class COLLECT WITH COUNT INTO length RETURN {"value":length}
 ```

 Here is an example of a arangodb scaler with Bearer Authentication, where the `Secret` and `TriggerAuthentication` are defined as follows: